Contemporary Approaches to Behaviour and Mental Health in the Classroom Weaving Together Theory, Practice, Policy and Educational Discourse

 Based on latest research in the field, this book links theory and practice with key agendas and policies on behaviour, children’s mental health and well-being.
 It considers how policy and research influence each other and provides a range of whole-school and individual-teacher actions to support all children, but particularly for those whose behaviour is seen as challenging.

-Emma Clarke provides guidance on how practitioners should most effectively support children and manage pupils’ behaviour and tracks how theory and policy has had a meaningful impact on what we do in the classroom.
+Emma Clarke provides guidance on how practitioners can most effectively support children and manage pupils’ behaviour and tracks how theory and policy has had a meaningful impact on what we do in the classroom.
 The book is divided into three distinct parts, each with its own set of reflective activities and thinking points as well as suggestions for further reading.
-Chapters in section one includes a focus on what informs the actions taken to support and manage behaviour in the classroom.
-In section two, the chapters move on to consider specific approaches and delve into the theories and research which underpin them.
-The final section shares ethos-focused approaches to supporting behaviour including the use of philosophical inquiry by Dr Aimee Quickfall, a timely and highly important review of the ‘eternal verities’ by Professor John Visser, and an overview of Finnish perspectives on behaviour in schools – a country often, and rightly, held up as a beacon on good practice.
+Chapters in Part I include a focus on what informs the actions taken to support and manage behaviour in the classroom.
+In Part II, the chapters move on to consider specific approaches and delve into the theories and research which underpin them.
+Part III shares ethos-focused approaches to supporting behaviour, including the use of philosophical inquiry by Dr Aimee Quickfall, a timely and highly important review of the ‘eternal verities’ by Professor John Visser, and an overview of Finnish perspectives on behaviour in schools, as Finland is often, and rightly, held up as a beacon on good practice.

 Section 1 Introduction - Framing the Actions we Take